jccuevas/cpp-docs.es-es/docs/cppcx/platform-collections-map-class.md

 ### <a name="remarks"></a>Comentarios

-Si la clave no existe, un [outofboundsexception](../cppcx/platform-outofboundsexception-class.md) se produce.
+Si la clave no existe, entonces un [outofboundsexception](../cppcx/platform-outofboundsexception-class.md) se produce.

 ## <a name="ctor"></a>  Constructor de Map